xlladdins/xll/docs/Excel4MacrosA-D.md

 **Related Functions**

-ADD.MENU   Adds a menu to a menu bar
+ADD.MENU&nbsp;&nbsp;&nbsp;Adds a menu to a menu bar

-ADD.BAR   Adds a menu bar
+ADD.BAR&nbsp;&nbsp;&nbsp;Adds a menu bar

-DELETE.BAR   Deletes a menu bar
+DELETE.BAR&nbsp;&nbsp;&nbsp;Deletes a menu bar

-DELETE.COMMAND   Deletes a command from a menu
+DELETE.COMMAND&nbsp;&nbsp;&nbsp;Deletes a command from a menu

-ENABLE.COMMAND   Enables or disables a menu or custom command
+ENABLE.COMMAND&nbsp;&nbsp;&nbsp;Enables or disables a menu or custom command

 Return to [top](#A)